- In-person Pod presentation room request due Monday April 24.

 - Expo display requirements due May 2

-- Any final revisions or late work: Weds May 10, noon.
+- Any final revisions or late work: Wednesday May 10, noon.
 Submissions after this time will require a grade change.

 Main Project Artifact